 The officers of the corporation shall be a Board President, Vice President, Secretary, and Treasurer, all of whom shall be chosen by, and serve at the pleasure of, the Board of Directors.
 Officers shall be chosen by the Board of Directors prior to the expiration of the term of the incumbent officers.
 Each board officer shall have the authority and shall perform the duties set forth in these Bylaws or by resolution of the board or by direction of an officer authorized by the board to prescribe the duties and authority of other officers.
 The board may also appoint additional Vice-Presidents and such other officers as it deems expedient for the proper conduct of the business of the corporation, each of whom shall have such authority and shall perform such duties as the Board of Directors may determine.
-One person may hold two or more board officers, but no Board officer shall require a majority vote of the directors then in office to be elected as an officer.
+One person may hold two or more board offices, but no Board officer may act in more than one capacity where action of two or more officers is required.
+Each officer shall require a majority vote of the directors then in office to be elected as an officer.
 The board of directors may only appoint club members to act as officers of the corporation.